emmanuelle004/alx-system_engineering-devops/0x00-shell_basics/README.md

-1. 0-current_working_directory - This script prints the absolute path name of the current working directory.
+1. 0-current_working_directory // prints the absolute path name of the current working directory.
+2. 1-listit // prints the contents list of your current directory.
+3. 2-bring_me_home // changes the working directory to the user’s home directory.